ACBLmerge Logo

 CGI backends may not provide an environment variable that ACBLmerge can use to generate an application directory.
 The -appdir switch may be used to explicitly define the application directory.
 See the User Application Folder section below.

-The -giburl, -pbnurl and -txturl switches allows the URLs for the GIB, PBN and TXT files (“View original ACBLscore output”) at the top of the report to be explicitly defined.
+The -giburl, -pbnurl, -linurl and -txturl switches allows the URLs for the GIB, PBN, LIN, and TXT files (“View original ACBLscore output”) at the top of the report to be explicitly defined.
 This is useful if the GIB, PBN, or input text files will not be placed in the same directory as the HTML output on the web server.
 See the Uploading section.

 Data Mining Output File

-The -dm switch creates JSON output containing information about the event and the pairs in the event.
+The -dm switch creates JSON output containing information about the event and the pairs or teams in the event.
 This feature was implemented to support functionality on the bridgeresults.net website but may be useful to anyone who does not want to manually parse ACBLscore output with its many slightly different cases.

 "event":{